unQuar - Tool for Advanced Analyzing and Extracting Files from Antivirus Quarantines

 Available Actions:

 Open report.
 Opens a window with a detailed text report about the selected quarantine object.
 The report contains all available information that unQuar was able to extract.
-Important Notes: detailed report functionality is available only in unQuar PRO.

 Open VT report.
 Opens a browser page to VirusTotal.com with a report on the selected quarantine object.
 If the object hasn't been uploaded to VirusTotal before, the report will be empty.